cbh778899/pepper-chatbot/README.md

 * `--save-csv`: Set to save conversation to `dialogue.csv`
 * `--prompt`: Specify the system prompt to use in AI Chat Completions.
 * `--fprompt`: Load the system prompt from a file, if the `--propmt` option specified, this will be ignored.
+* `--webview`: Load a html file using built-in webview when started.
 ### Example Usage:
 ```sh
 python start.py --url "http://<ec2-instance-public-DNS>/v1" --save-csv